TAbdiukov/GMod-E2/README.md

 * **Status**: OK

 ##### [ZergRush](/Expression2/ZergRush.txt)
 * **Brief**: Causes memory exhaustion within minutes.
-The code creates a memory the leak that makes server run out of RAM, causing it to crash when trying to allocate memory for critical operations.

-	The name is inspired by [zergRush for Android 2.2/2.3](https://github.com/revolutionary/zergRush/blob/master/zergRush.c).
+The code creates a memory the leak that makes server run out of RAM, causing it to crash when trying to allocate memory for critical operations. </br>The name is inspired by [zergRush for Android 2.2/2.3](https://github.com/revolutionary/zergRush/blob/master/zergRush.c).
 * **Scope**: In-game security research
 * **Usage**:
 	1. Place E2.